rwxrob/code-mage-book/README.md

 # A Code Mage's First Spell Book

-*Learn Practical Computer Science and Programming with Go as a First Language*
+*Learn practical computer science and programming with Go as a first language*

 <https://rwxrob.github.io/code-mage-book>